ilpersi/BHBot/README.md

 `bhbot.exe chromedriveraddress 127.0.0.1:9550`.
 This will make sure that the bot will connect to the first chrome driver instance.
 The second bot instance should be run like this:
 `bhbot.exe chromedriveraddress 127.0.0.1:9551`.
 This should make two bots run in parallel without disturbing each other.

+## An example Linux setup

+Here I give an example setup of the bot (and web interface) for Linux.
+Note that web interface is possible only when BHBot runs in Linux, since it injects commands to `screen`, with which bot should be ran.

+Lets see a typical folder structure:

+* `/home/betalord/bhbot` root folder for the BHBot.
+This is where you put your bhbot.jar file, chromedriver, settings.ini, runbot file
+(find it under [web/linux scripts](https://github.com/Betalord/BHBot/tree/master/web/linux%20scripts)), and the rest of the base files.
+* `/home/betalord/bhbot/webserver` root folder for web interface.
+Here you need to put most of the files from [web/linux scripts](https://github.com/Betalord/BHBot/tree/master/web/linux%20scripts) (all files except for `runbot`).
+* `/home/betalord/bhbot/webserver/webroot` here goes contents of
+[web/](https://github.com/Betalord/BHBot/tree/master/web/) (except for `linux_scripts` folder).
+* `/home/betalord/bhbot/webserver/webroot/srv_bin` here you put the HTTPServer class files (and all the rest of class files that compiling the HTTPServer produces, like `Misc` and `FletcherChecksum` classes).
+* `/home/betalord/bhbot/marvin` here goes the marvin library files.
+* `/home/betalord/bhbot/cues` here goes the cues (image files).
+* `/home/betalord/bhbot/plans` here goes the plans files.

+In order to run BHBot, you need to run it as following (or else web server won't be able to inject commands):

+`screen -d -m -S bhbot`

+If you need to access bot console, use the following command:

+`screen -r bhbot`

+You'll need to run chromedriver and HTTPServer (see [web/linux scripts](https://github.com/Betalord/BHBot/tree/master/web/linux%20scripts) on how to run it).

+## Author
+I, Betalord, am the original author of the bot.
+I have been using the bot until my character achieved level 165.
+On 29th of September 2017 (a 1st year anniversary of the Bit Heroes game) I have quit the game and released the bot to the public.